oliviergimenez/marss_jags/ives_jags.md

 Species interactions are fascinating.
 To study them we often have to analyse time series of counts.
 Counts are challenging because of observation errors, lack of independence and spatial heterogeneity.
 State-space models are often used to deal with these issues.
 However, state-space models are complex statistical tools and are not easy to manipulate.

 [Eli Holmes](https://eeholmes.github.io/), [Mark Scheuerell](https://faculty.washington.edu/scheuerl/) and [Eric Ward](https://ericward-noaa.github.io/) share electronic books and courses on [the analysis of time series](https://nwfsc-timeseries.github.io/), including material on state-space models.
-They introduce MARSS models which stands for Multivariate Autoregressive State-Space models as a flexible framework to analyse time series of counts, and provide a package called `MARSS` to implement these models.
+They introduce MARSS models (MARSS = Multivariate Autoregressive State-Space) as a flexible framework to analyse time series of counts, and provide a package called `MARSS` to implement these models.

 Check it out, these resources are awesome!